 How to Make a Cheap Dollhouse Roofing

 My first step was to sand all roof thoroughly using 220 Grit Multipurpose Sandpaper Sheets.
 My antique dollhouse had a flat white house paint that covered the entire structure.
 The structure was not well painted and had many drips and streaks all over it.
-I didn’t go too overboard with the sanding because most of it was going to be covered up by the sandpaper shingles.
+I didn’t go too overboard with the sanding.
+Most of it was going to be covered up by the sandpaper shingles.

 How to find the dimensions of your dollhouse.